 One of our core values is to show we care, for our customers, our planet and each other.
 Recently, our Collingwood-based Dispatch Team have been tackling the amount of plastic coming into our premises in the form of packaging.
 They've solved the logistical challenge of getting soft plastics recycled in our remote location, and we're now working with the local supermarket and the Council to make this recycling available to the wider community.
 The team will also be working with our suppliers to reduce the amount of soft plastics used in the future.
 Dispatch have been flat-out getting your parcels packed, as always, but improving our environmental performance is seen by the team as integral to what we do, not an optional extra.

-We’re stoked that our Good Ingredients Promise has prompted some of our suppliers to commit to removing less-than-ideal ingredients from their formulations.
+We're stoked that our Better Choices Promise has prompted some of our suppliers to commit to removing less-than-ideal ingredients from their formulations.
 Our Promise also means no micro-beads, of course, and the NZ-wide ban coming into effect this month is most welcome!
 Small steps, but it is exciting to feel that we can be part of some positive change.

 When it comes to digestion, I'm a bit obsessed with fermenting, and will wax lyrical about sourdough if anyone shows an interest (and send them away with some starter culture).
 My sourdough starter is practically a pet to me - it has lived in my fridge for years, and it sulks if I forget to feed it.
 My kids get involved in the weekly bread-baking ritual, messy but fun, and if they fight over who gets to stir I remind them that, like all living things, it rises better with a little love.

 Our Collingwood team ready to send away our first lot of soft plastics to be recycled.